ckreon/ww-netp_wiki/README.md

 ***-This project is still under construction-***

-#### Welcome to our open-source collection of guides focusing on Network Privacy & Security!
+#### Welcome to our open-source  guides focusing on Network Privacy & Security!

 If you are new to Github, and would like to create or update a guide, head into the **[_pages](https://github.com/ckreon/netp_wiki/tree/master/_pages)** folder.

-You will see a listing of the current guide files, which you can edit directly in the browser and submit for review.
+* You will see a listing of the current guide files, which you can edit directly in the browser and submit for review.

-You can also create a new guide in the browser with the "New File" button.
-Use the other guides as reference for setting up the file properly.
+* You can also create a new guide with the "New File" button.
+Use the other guides in the folder as reference for setting up the file properly.

-*The NetP Wiki guides are written in Markdown.
+*The **NetP Wiki** guides are written in **Markdown**.
 It's a straight-forward syntax that makes styling text easy.
-If you aren't familiar with it, we've made a quick-start guide for reference below.*
+If you aren't familiar with it, we've made a quick-start guide below.*

 <a name="contents"></a>

-### Markdown Reference:
+### Markdown Quick-Start:

 1. [Headers](#headers)
 2. [Horizontal Lines](#horizontal)